ttsvetko/HTML5-Desktop-Notifications/README.md

 <sup>2</sup> Support for Safari 6

 <sup>3</sup> Support for Firefox only when <a href="http://code.google.com/p/ff-html5notifications/">html5-notifications plugin</a> is installed.
 Recommended version is 1.2.0.1 - see the following issue: http://code.google.com/p/ff-html5notifications/issues/detail?id=58 .
 For MacOS <a href="http://www.growl.info/">Growl</a> app is required.
+Firefox Mobile for Android does NOT require any plugins installed.

 <a href="#html5-desktop-notifications">top</a>
 ## Usage